cjtosh/owl/data/README.md

 To download most of the external datasets used in the paper (i.e., MNIST, QSAR, ENRON, and scRNA-Seq data), run `python simulations/download.py` from the command line.
-This will create a subdirectory `data` in the main directory containing the relevant files.
+This will create the relevant files in the `data` subdirectory of the main directory.

 To obtain the preliminary data for the micro-credit study (in `data/microcredit.csv`) you will need to run the following Quarto document.